Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Methods

 The target density $p(\mb L \mid \mb I, \mb I_{init})$ is proportional to

 where $\kappa_t=\sum_{k=1}^{K_w} w_k I_{t-k}$.
 Therefore, up to additive terms that do not contain $\mb L$,

 Except for the terms $e^{L_t}$ this is a quadratic form in $\mb L$.
 We thus use a Metropolis-Hastings update with a Gaussian proposal for $\mb L^*$.
-The mean and covariance of the proposal and the computation of the acceptance ratio are described in Appendix \ref{app-prop-Lstar}.
+The mean and covariance of the proposal and the computation of the acceptance ratio are described in the Supplementary Material \ref{app-prop-Lstar}.